 These sorts of activities can be done at a variety of levels, including at a very low intensity helping you to gradually build up.
 And they can have the added benefit of helping you build up strength and improve balance and coordination.
 If you want give this a go, try out one of the low intensity videos in our list of resources.

 Sometimes, being active can provide the opportunity to unwind.
 Moving doesn’t have to be high intensity to count!
-A walk to the shops or a trip to the park as part of your daily allotted exercise can provide the chance to get outdoors for a short while, plus gives you the chance to top up your Vitamin D. You can track the walking you already do with the Active 10 app, which is linked to in the relevant resources section.
+A walk to the shops or a trip to the park can provide the chance to get outdoors for a short while, plus gives you the chance to top up your Vitamin D. You can track the walking you already do with the Active 10 app, which is linked to in the relevant resources section.